Permits & inspections

 If you can do electrical work for your home or cottage, submit a self-wire permit, install safely, and book an inspection.

 If you are moving a building or oversized structure, you must apply for a clearance permit so we can move power lines or electrical facilities out of your way.

-If you are moving farm equipment, you must apply for an annual clearance permit and ensure your route has safe clearance from our power lines and electrical facilities.
-You must specify the type of equipment being moved.
+If you are driving or towing farm equipment over 4.8 metres high, you must have a clearance permit to ensure your route has safe clearance from our power lines and electrical facilities.
+The permit is free.